bezark/max-socket-hole/README.md

-# [SOCKET] README
+# README

 Socket is a socket for MAX/MSP.
-Any `socket` object can get or send data to or from any other socket object anywhere in the world.
+Any socket object can get or send data to or from any other socket object anywhere in the world.
 Pretty neat!

 ### Installation